xavidop/blog/firebase/_posts/2024-05-24-firebase-genkit-ollama.md

 This repo is supposed to be used with NodeJS version 20.

-### Run the Firebase emulator

-To run the function locally, run `GENKIT_ENV=dev firebase emulators:start --inspect-functions`.

-The emulator will be available at `http://localhost:4000`

 ### Open Genkit UI

-Go to the functions folder and run `genkit start --attach http://localhost:3100 --port 4001` to open the Genkit UI.
-The UI will be available at `http://localhost:4001`.
+Go to the functions folder and run `npm run genkit:start` to open the Genkit UI.
+The UI will be available at `http://localhost:4000`.

 ![Full-width image](/assets/img/blog/tutorials/firebase-genkit-ollama/genaikitui.png){:.lead data-width="800" data-height="100"}
 Firebase Genkit UI
 {:.figure}

+### Run the Firebase emulator

+To run the function locally, run `firebase emulators:start --inspect-functions`.

+The emulator will be available at `http://localhost:4001`

 ### Run Gemma with Ollama